The NeverEnding Story II: The Next Chapter: Reception

 The NeverEnding Story II: The Next Chapter has a 14% score on Rotten Tomatoes based on 7 reviews; the average critics' rating is 3.7/10.
 On Metacritic, the film has a weighted average score of 30 out of 100 based on 13 critic reviews, indicating "generally unfavorable reviews".
 Richard Harrington of The Washington Post was critical to its plot and special effects, and commented that several new creatures came from the late-night comedy sketches.
 Chris Hicks, writing for the Deseret News, was kinder in his review, writing that it would be enjoyable to children, whereas the first film was enjoyable to the entire family.
-Common Sense Media gave a rating of 3 out of 5 stars; although calling the special effects "dated", they thought that the cleverness of a story that keeps changing as its characters and circumstances require will draw kids to the film.
+Common Sense Media gave a rating of 3 out of 5 stars; although calling the special effects "dated", they thought that the cleverness of a story that keeps changing as its characters and circumstances require will draw younger viewers to the film.
 They also noted that the film has similarities to The Wizard of Oz.

-In its opening in Germany on 412 screens, it was the number one film for the week with a gross of 5.6 million Deutsch Mark ($3.8 million) from more than 800,000 admissions.
-The opening was the biggest ever for Warner Bros. in Germany.
+In its opening in Germany on 412 screens, it was the number one film for the week with a gross of 5.6 million Deutsche Mark ($3.8 million) from more than 800,000 admissions.
+The opening was the biggest ever for Warner Bros.
+Pictures in Germany.
 It opened at the same time in Austria and French-speaking Switzerland, where it also opened well.
 It eventually had 3,231,527 admissions in Germany, giving it the seventh-highest attendance of the year and making it one of the two German films to achieve domestic success in 1990, along with Werner – Beinhart!
 The film grossed $17,373,527 in the United States and Canada.